-The Wonderful Bar (corner of Pattaya 2 rd. and soi 13/1) - beers 50 baht until 8 p.m.
+The Wonderful Bar (corner of Pattaya 2 rd. and soi 13/1) - beers 55 baht until 8 p.m.

-The Shamrock bar and Restaurant, soi 2, an outdoor bar famous for occasional impromptu Irish Music, Thairish stew (wierd but tasty), and owned for as long as I can remember by Terry, an Irish American refugee from the sixties.
+The Shamrock bar and Restaurant, soi 2, an outdoor bar famous for occasional impromptu Irish Music, Thairish stew (weird but tasty), and owned for as long as I can remember by Terry, an Irish American refugee from the sixties.